CleanerScope/Mobile-Anti-Forensics-2026/docs/static_analysis/static_analysis_notes.md

 ## Relationship to the reviewer concern

-These notes address the reviewerís reproducibility concern by making the following explicit:
+These notes address the reviewer‚Äôs reproducibility concern by making the following explicit:
 - which app artifacts were statically inspected
 - how selector-to-method mappings were derived
 - which overwrite routines were actually examined
 - which conclusions are direct, mapped, or code-derived

-## Next outputs

-The next files in this section are the per-app notes in:
-- `docs/static_analysis/per_app_notes/`

-Those notes are the app-level source material for:
-- `mappings/selector_method_mappings.csv`
-- `mappings/overwrite_behavior_notes.csv`